Using Data For Change

 Proximity International undertakes self-funded research in order to give back to the communities we serve.
 We operate as a socially responsible business, guided by a strong humanitarian ethos that champions accountability, transparency, sustainability, diversity, inclusion, and equality.
 Our work amplifies the voices and builds the capacity of the communities that we serve.
 We also help to strengthen the humanitarian aid and development sectors by identifying gaps and redundancies, allowing for better coordination between actors.

-Current Research Spotlight: North-Western Syria
+Past Research Spotlight: North-Western Syria

 In early 2018, Proximity International conducted a 4-month self-funded research study in order to understand the gendered ways in which women (and their families) experience and interact with the justice sector in north-western Syria.